-A string of failures by the North Yorkshire Police and Crown Prosecution Service has led to the collapse of a trial involving the Claro Beagles who were accused of hunting hares.
+A string of failures by the Crown Prosecution Service has led to the collapse of a trial involving the Claro Beagles who were accused of hunting hares.

 The League Against Cruel Sports will be writing to the Head of the Crown Prosecution Service for Wildlife Crime highlighting its concerns in a bid to ensure that future prosecutions are taken more seriously and better resourced.

 Stuart Harrison, huntsman for the Claro Beagles, appeared in a court case at York Magistrates on Monday January 21 but was acquitted of hunting a hare with a pack of hounds near Wetherby in North Yorkshire.

 North Yorkshire Police pressed charges under the incorrect section of the Hunting Act 2004 using Section 3 rather than Section 1.
 Although this was rectified at the start of the trial, it led to much of the evidence becoming inadmissible.

 The police investigation was conducted by North Yorkshire Police based on video footage obtained by three professional Investigators employed by animal welfare charity the League Against Cruel Sports.

 However, it appeared there was no case conference before the trial and the barrister was poorly briefed and unable to counter the defence arguments that it was a rabbit and not a hare being hunted, which would be legal under current legislation.